SPSS Mediation Analysis – The Complete Guide

 Method B - Chart Builder

 For SPSS versions 25 and higher, you can obtain scatterplots with fit lines from the chart builder.
-Let's do so for job type groups separately: simply navigate to
+Let's do so for job type groups separately: simply navigate to and fill out the dialogs as shown below.

 This results in the syntax below.
 Let's run it.